 Reclamation bond deposits are required by the U.S. Bureau of Land Management ("BLM") to ensure that any reclamation and clean-up work required on the Company's exploration and evaluation properties will be completed to the satisfaction of the BLM.
-As at December 31, 2023, the Company has paid \$43,486 (December 31, 2022 - \$44,531) to the BLM as a deposit.
+As at December 31, 2024, \$47,310 (December 31, 2023 - \$43,486) has been paid to the BLM and is included in deposits and bonds.